amzn/amazon-payments-magento-2-plugin/docs/configuration.rst

 Enables the multi-currency feature of Amazon Pay for Magento 2.

-.. note:: Multi-currency is currently supported for payment region EU and UK only.
-If you have configured a payment region different than this, this option will not be available.
+.. note:: Multi-currency is currently supported for payment region EU and UK only, and only on Magento 2.3 and higher.
+If you are using a different payment region or Magento 2 version, this option will not be available.

-This feature includes the following currencies:
+The feature includes the following currencies:

 * Australian Dollar (AUD)
 * British Pound (GBP)